ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Azure AD Identity Protection | Enable the sign-in risk policy and user risk policy within the Azure AD tenant. | Provide reporting of detected suspicious sign-in activity based on defined MFA, sign-in risk and user risk policies for increased security.
-User risk policy | Enabled | The user risk policy detects the probability that a user account has been compromised by detecting risk events that are a typical of a user’s behaviour, alerting when high risk behaviour is detected.
+User risk policy | Enabled | The user risk policy detects the probability that a user account has been compromised by detecting risk events that are a typical of a user's behaviour, alerting when high risk behaviour is detected.
 Sign-in risk policy | Enabled | Azure AD analyses each sign-in of a user.
 The objective of the analysis is to detect suspicious actions that come along with the sign-in.
 Automated actions will be configured to be taken when high risk behaviour is detected.

 ### Azure AD Multifactor Authentication

 Authentication is a primary security control to protect both information assets - ranging from logging into a Windows device, to sending an email or collaborating on a document.
 When deploying Microsoft 365, the identity for each individual staff member is either in the cloud or both in the cloud and on-premises.
 Employing multiple authentication factors present a significant challenge for attackers gaining access to a system.
 Traditional authentication methods rely purely on something the user knows, such as a password.
 Note, a username does not technically count as an authentication factor.
 A user enters a username to only claim an identity, then must provide an authentication factor to validate this claim (identification vs authentication).
-Multi-factor authentication (MFA) is recommended by the ACSC for all users to prove a user’s identity before being granted access.
+Multi-factor authentication (MFA) is recommended by the ACSC for all users to prove a user's identity before being granted access.

 Multi-factor authentication is any combination of two or more authentication sources from the following categories.
 Biometrics are yet to be accepted as part of the industry standard definition of an authentication factor.